Nice Travel Guide – A Timeless French Riviera Escape

 Country: France

-– Nice Côte d’Azur Airport (NCE) – 7 km from city center, second busiest airport in France
+Main Airport: Nice Côte d’Azur Airport (NCE) — France’s second busiest

-Climate: Mediterranean; hot, dry summers and mild, wet winters
+Climate: Mediterranean — hot, dry summers; mild, wet winters

 🛂Arrival Info: